COULD YOUR CAR NEED ALIGNMENT?

 A report from 2015 highlights compensation claims for vehicle damage or personal injury rising at 20% per year.
 (Source: Asphalt Industry Alliance) More recently, potholes.co.uk reports that suspension problems due to potholes is costing UK motorists an estimated £2.8 billion per year.

 This danger is not going to go away.
 Even with unlimited budgets local authorities would take 12-14 years to clear the backlog of road maintenance.
-Ongoing road damage due to heavy traffic, poor weather conditions compounds the problem.
+Ongoing road damage due to heavy traffic and poor weather conditions compounds the problem.

 THE ADAS EFFECT

 Official figures predict that the introduction of Advanced Driver Assistance Systems (ADAS) will save 2500 lives by 2030 and this translates to over 25,000 serious accidents prevented Europe-wide.
-Many of these complex warning systems rely on the rear thrust angle to operate correctly which makes correct vehical alignment even more important.
+Many of these complex warning systems rely on the rear thrust angle to operate correctly which makes correct vehicle alignment even more important.
+ADAS will save lives, but incorrect calibration is a road safety concern.
+Check out our list of ADAS centres, who follow best practice and incorporate ADAS calibration with wheel alignment.
+ADAS cannot work without correct vehicle alignment.
+If your local "ADAS Specialist" doesn't offer both services, walk away and find someone who can.

 WHAT DOES THIS MATTER?